With his deep, in the trenches, agile experience, Bob Galen is widely considered as a "Coach of Coaches" in the agile community.

 In June 2014, Bob earned the Scaled Agile Framework - SAFe Program Consultant (SPC-3) certification.
 Bob has been coaching and guiding organizations for many years towards "at Scale" agility.
 But he's been doing that leveraging the Scrum of Scrums as the default model.

-Bob has also attended the Scrum.org Nexus class and has thoroughly studied the LeSS and DaD frameworks.
+Bob has also attended the Scrum.org Nexus and Scrum@Scale classes and has thoroughly studied the LeSS and DaD frameworks.

 Bob has chosen not to upgrade his SPC-3 to SPC-4 in 2016-2017.
-The thought is that we don't train SAFe specific classes, so there is no need for the formal certification.
-And it avoids conflict of interest between the Scrum Alliance and the Scaled Agile folks.
+The thought is that since we don't train SAFe specific classes, so there is no need for the formal certification.
+And it also avoids conflict of interest between the Scrum Alliance and Scaled Agile.

 However, we will continue to stay abreast of ALL updates to these common scaling frameworks in order to best assist our larger-scale clients in their scaling efforts.
 Our feeling is that there is value (and learning) in all of them, so why focus on simply one.